How do I know if I have a claim for medical negligence in New South Wales?

 Every individual has a different situation and it is important that your particular circumstances are considered.
 Remember, your claim is about you.
 Your best course of action is speaking to Hall Payne about what compensation is right for you.

 The length of your claim will depend on your injury, the intricacy of the investigation and the type of expert evidence required to present your claim.
+That being said, a thoroughly prepared claim can’t be rushed but our experience allows us to progress your claim in a timely manner so as to provide you with the compensation you deserve to help you get your life back on track.

 We offer a free initial consultation to discuss your case.
 One of our dedicated medical negligence lawyers can discuss your particular circumstances and give you guidance on the timeframes that apply to medical negligence claims.